 Creepypastas are ghost stories that have spawned from the twisted collective imagination of the internet.
-They’ve been around since the beginning of the web, and offer some of the scariest and weirdest stories you can read – this will be unsurprising if you’ve ever tumbled down a YouTube or Reddit hole at 2am.
+They’ve been around since the beginning of the web, and offer some of the scariest and weirdest stories you can read – this will come as no surprise to you if you’ve ever tumbled down a YouTube or Reddit hole at 2am.
+We share your terrified pain.

 Control is the next game from the imaginative minds at Remedy Entertainment, creators of Alan Wake and Quantum Break.
 Inspired by the SCP database, Control has you explore a facility designed to house the unknowable, the unexplainable, and the dangerous.